ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 slow, expensive, and geographically limited.
 By the time a field team has mapped a site, the next one is already under construction.

-In Cambridgeshire alone, planning applications for logistics and industrial development increased by over 300% between 2018 and 2023, with individual warehouse footprints exceeding 100,000 m² at sites including Bourn Airfield and Bar Hill — yet no satellite-derived land cover product captures this transition at sufficient resolution or frequency to inform planning decisions.
+In Cambridgeshire, demand for logistics and industrial development has intensified rapidly along key transport corridors such as the A14, with major proposals emerging at sites including Bourn Airfield and Bar Hill (Greater Cambridge Shared Planning, 2023; Swavesey Parish Council, 2025).
+This reflects a broader UK trend towards increasingly large “big box” distribution centres, commonly exceeding 100,000 sq ft and in some cases surpassing 1 million sq ft (~93,000 m²) (Savills, 2024; Savills, 2025).
+Yet no satellite-derived land cover product captures this transition at sufficient spatial or temporal resolution to inform local planning decisions.

 The Cambridge A14 corridor is one of the fastest-growing AI infrastructure zones in Europe.
 Between 2019 and 2025, a string of warehouse complexes, data centre campuses,